Battle of Krasnyi Lyman: Battle of June 19

-The course of the battle
+Course

 The Russian command represented by Igor Girkin did not expect a major strike in the Yampil direction, waiting for it in Semenivka or Mykolaivka, which would lead to the rapid cutting off of Sloviansk.

 Russian kazaki of the Don Army, defending the bridge, withdrew after the beginning of the battle, without resisting.

 The first attack was repelled by the militants.
 After its end, they were able to tow one of the three destroyed BMD-1s, which was then handed over to the formations of the battalion "Prizrak".
 After this attack Girkin in the area of Yampil and Zakitne was sent machine gun-anti-tank platoon under the command of "Motorola", but he could not provide a significant contribution, and was scattered by Ukrainian troops, because they had already crossed the bridge and became entrenched on the southern shore.

 On that day, Ukrainian intelligence officers received the order to enter the area of accumulation of militants and pre-emptive strikes to neutralize them.
 After several kilometers of traffic, near the village of Kryva Luka, paratroopers were ambushed—they were opened fire from small arms, grenade launchers, mortars.
 The scouts used smoke grenades, took up combat positions suitable for defense, and after several hours of fierce battle, help arrived.
 After the battle, the fighters counted several dozen enemy corpses, the fighter Lesha and the commander of the reconnaissance group were killed.

-The result of the battle
+Outcome

 The fortifications of Russian militants were destroyed in the southern part of the Krasnolymansky district (in the cities of Seversk, Yampil and Zarichne, the village of Zakitne and the remnants in the city of Krasnyi Lyman).
 During the roundup, some of the separatists were detained and prosecuted.
 However, most Russian militants relocated to the city of Sloviansk.

 As a result of the operation on June 19, 16 servicemen of the 24th Mechanized, 25th Airborne and 95th Air Assault Brigades of the Armed Forces of Ukraine were killed.